harrycresswell/cu/content/compositions/repel.md

 Add the `.repel` class to site headers, site footers or anywhere you want to push two items away from each other.

+Use `data-nowrap` to prevent items from wrapping when space no longer permits.

 <figure>
   <div class="demo | repel">
     <div class="item">Item 1</div>